XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 project_id = 'project_id_example' # str | You can specify an individual project by appending the projectId to the endpoint time_entry_create_or_update = { "userId":"740add2a-a703-4b8a-a670-1093919c2040", "taskId":"7be77337-feec-4458-bb1b-dbaa5a4aafce", "dateUtc":"2020-02-26T15:00:00Z", "duration":30, "description":"My description" } # TimeEntryCreateOrUpdate | The time entry object you are creating
 try:
-    # Allows you to create a task
+    # Creates a time entry for a specific project
     api_response = api_instance.create_time_entry(xero_tenant_id, project_id, time_entry_create_or_update)
     pprint(api_response)
 except ApiException as e: